 - Review and analysis of interventions

-- School and governor monitoring, e.g. book scrutines, observations, surveys, discussions, learning walks, etc.
+- School and governor monitoring, e.g. book scrutines, observations of teaching, pupil surveys and discussions, learning walks, etc.

 The government has announced details of funding to support children and young people to catch up following the unprecedented disruption to their education as a result of coronavirus (COVID-19).
 This includes a one-off universal £650 million catch-up premium for the 2020 to 2021 academic year to ensure that schools have the support they need to help all pupils make up for lost teaching time.